-(3) Active involvement by the county board in the improvement process, working in tandem with the county superintendent to gather, analyze and interpret data, write time-specific goals to correct deficiencies, prepare and implement action plans and allocate or request from the Department of Education the resources, including board development training and coaching, necessary to achieve approved goals and action plans and sustain system and school improvement.
+328 (3) Active involvement by the county board in the improvement process, working in tandem 329 with the county superintendent to gather, analyze, and interpret data, write time-specific goals to 330 correct deficiencies, prepare and implement action plans and allocate or request from the 331 Department of Education the resources, including board development training and coaching, 332 necessary to achieve approved goals and action plans and sustain system and school 333 improvement.

-At least once each year during the period of intervention, the state board shall appoint a designee to assess the readiness of the county board to accept the return of control of the system or school from the state board and sustain the improvements, and shall make a report and recommendations to the state board supported by documented evidence of the progress made on the goals and action plans.
-The state board may return any portion of control of the operations of the school system or end the intervention in its entirety by a majority vote.
-If the state board determines at the fifth annual assessment that the county board is still not ready to accept return of control by the state board and sustain the improvements, the state board shall hold a public hearing in the affected county at which the attendance by all members of the concerns of the citizens of the county may be heard.
-The state board may continue the intervention only after it holds the public hearing and may require revision of the goals and action plans.
-The state board must thereafter hold a public hearing after each annual assessment beyond the fifth year.
-If a school system is in intervention status on the effective date of this provision, the total years of intervention shall be calculated from the date of initial intervention.
+334 At least once each year during the period of intervention, the state board shall appoint a 335 designee to assess the readiness of the county board to accept the return of control of the system 336 or school from the state board and sustain the improvements, and shall make a report and 337 recommendations to the state board supported by documented evidence of the progress made 338 on the goals and action plans.
+The state board may return any portion of control of the operations 339 of the school system or end the intervention in its entirety by a majority vote.
+If the state board 340 determines at the fifth annual assessment that the county board is still not ready to accept return 341 of control by the state board and sustain the improvements, the state board shall hold a public 342 hearing in the affected county at which the attendance by all members of the county board is 343 requested so that the reasons for continued intervention and the concerns of the citizens of the 344 county may be heard.
+The state board may continue the intervention only after it holds the public 345 hearing and may require revision of the goals and action plans.
+The state board must thereafter 346 hold a public hearing after each annual assessment beyond the fifth year.
+If a school system is in 347 intervention status on the effective date of this provision, the total years of intervention shall be 348 calculated from the date of initial intervention.

-Following the termination of an intervention in the operation of a school system and return of full control by the state board, the support for governance education and development shall continue as needed for up to three years.
-If at any time within this three years, the state board determines that intervention in the operation of the school system is again necessary, the state board shall again hold a public hearing in the affected county so that the reasons for the intervention and the concerns of the citizens of the county may be heard prior to intervening.
+Following the termination of an intervention in the operation of a school system and return of full control by the state board, the support for governance education and development shall

+351 continue as needed for up to three years.
+If at any time within these three years the state board 352 determines that intervention in the operation of the school system is again necessary, the state 353 board shall again hold a public hearing in the affected county so that the reasons for the 354 intervention and the concerns of the citizens of the county may be heard prior to intervening.